 Have you ever visited a place only to find yourself wishing you had left behind half the stuff you packed.
 Or, even worse, to have left behind the stuff you really need!
 Let us help you avoid some of the mistakes that we made, plus some tips to help you pack more effectively.

 Bum wipes, foot powder, deodorant, hand cleaner and soap.
-Cotton bandanas.
-Pereira is quite temperate and on the average day you won’t really feel too hot or too cold, when inactive.
-However, due to relative humidity that starts at 50%, expect that anything you do will affect your winter-starved North American, Canadian or European complexion.
-Women, carry that cotton bandana in your purse to use for wiping sweat, you’ll be glad you did!
+Cotton bandanas are nice to have tucked in a pocket or bag.
+Pereira is usually quite temperate.
+On the average day you won’t really feel too hot or too cold, when inactive.
+That changes with activity due to a high relative humidity which hovers around 70%, expect that anything you do will affect your winter-starved North American, Canadian or European complexion.
+Try not to smell bad, even if you have to shower twice.

 Pereira Climate Information: http://es.climate-data.org/location/5681/